fastlane/fastlane/fastlane/docs/Actions.md

 ### push_to_git_remote
 Lets you push your local commits to a remote git repo.
 Useful if you make local changes such as adding a version bump commit (using `commit_version_bump`) or a git tag (using 'add_git_tag') on a CI server, and you want to push those changes back to your canonical/main repo.

-Tags will be pushed as well.
+Tags will be pushed as well by default, except when setting the option 'tags' to false.

 ```ruby
 push_to_git_remote # simple version. pushes 'master' branch to 'origin' remote